redoXiD/studip-sync-tuhh/README.md

-# studip-sync
+# studip-sync-tuhh

 [![studip-sync](https://snapcraft.io/studip-sync/badge.svg)](https://snapcraft.io/studip-sync)
+### Fork notes

+This fork works with TUHH StudIP, StudIP sites from other universities may or may not work.
+I made some changes using GitHub Copilot to prevent the script from crashing while trying to access mediacast pages, this does _not_ mean that it completely prevents the errors from occuring.
+You have to use `Installation from source` to install it.

-In order to work with TUHH StudIP, you have to use this base url:
+In order to work correctly, you have to use this base url:
 `https://e-learning.tuhh.de/studip/index.php?again=yes`

+---

 Download and synchronize files and media from Stud.IP -- the campus management platform deployed at several German universities.